Cincinnati Warnings and Dangers

 Cincinnati sits on the Ohio River and is the third largest city in Ohio.
 While Cincinnati is mostly safe, there are areas to avoid while you’re there.

-As long as you don’t wonder off the main streets of Cincinatti, you and your family should be fine.
-Neighborhoods that you shouldn’t visit include East End, Madisonville, Winton Terrace, College Hill, Bond Hill, Over-The-Rhine, Westwood, East Walnut Hills, and Evanston, just to name a few.
+As long as you don’t wander off the main streets of Cincinnati, you and your family should be fine.
 If you’re downtown, stay close to your hotel and on the main streets, especially if you’re not familiar with the area in which you’re staying.
 Cincinnati is welcoming to visitors, but certain side streets are dangerous, especially at night.

 Flooding and Weather